zahraaliaghazadeh/diceroller-wc/README.md

 ## Gif

-This was my version
+This was my version using helper functions and web component<br>
 ![gif1](gif1.gif)

 <hr>

-This was with the class HTMLElement, template and shadow dom
+This was with the class HTMLElement, template and shadow dom <br>
 ![gif2](gif2.gif)